MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

     $Cred = Get-Credential
     Add-Server -Name "< Name of the new server>" -HostIpv4 -LocalAdminCredential $Cred
     ```
 1. Make a note of the operation ID as output by the `Add-Server` command.
-You’ll use this later to monitor the progress of the `Add-Server` operation.
+You use this later to monitor the progress of the `Add-Server` operation.

 ### Monitor operation progress